-MasonrySaver Heavy Duty Water Repellent Review 2023 4.9/5 (9)
+MasonrySaver Heavy Duty Water Repellent Review 2025

-Update – MasonrySaver Heavy Duty Water Repellent Review
+MasonrySaver Heavy Duty Water Repellent Review

-MasonrySaver Heavy Duty Water RepellentMasonrySaver® (Also known as “Defy”) All-Purpose Heavy Duty Water Repellent is a modified siloxane-based product designed to penetrate deeply into most masonry and concrete pores.
+MasonrySaver® (Also known as “Defy”) All-Purpose Heavy Duty Water Repellent is a modified siloxane-based product designed to penetrate most masonry and concrete pores deeply.
 Unlike acrylics, silicones, and other waterproofing sealers that remain on the surface and trap water vapors, this masonry waterproofing product allows deep penetration of its active ingredient of up to 1/4 inch or more.
-This proprietary blend of silanes and siloxanes creates a “SaltShield™” barrier on concrete surfaces, for greater resistance to the deteriorating effects of road salts and de-icing chemicals.
-This 100% breathable concrete waterproofing product is a great choice for both horizontal and vertical above grade surfaces.
+This proprietary blend of silanes and siloxanes creates a “SaltShield™” barrier on concrete surfaces for more excellent resistance to the deteriorating effects of road salts and de-icing chemicals.
+This 100% breathable concrete waterproofing product is an excellent choice for horizontal and vertical above-grade surfaces.

 Concrete Sealer Ingredients: Blend of Silanes and Siloxanes